What is Get Seeded?

 In Clayton Christensen‘s book “Competing Against Luck,” he explains that products are often “hired” to do certain “jobs” for customers.
 This is called the “Jobs to be Done Theory,” which is a framework to think about products being hired to do a job rather than perform a function.
 The problem often goes unnoticed by traditional demographic clustering market analysis.

 For example: Milkshakes are hired to perform several different jobs.
 To sell more milkshakes do you make them thicker?
 Thinner?
 More chunks?
 First, find out what job they’re being hired to do.
 An ethnographic study discovered that a large segment of people bought milkshakes for their morning commute.
-The job was to keep the driver entertained, clean from crumbs and satiated while stuck in morning traffic.
+The job was to keep the driver entertained, clean from crumbs, and satiated while stuck in morning traffic.
 Milkshakes are also hired in the evening as a way for exhausted parents to placate energized children.
 Instead of giving a child a thicker and more difficult-to-consume milkshake, the parents want something inexpensive, thinner and probably without chunks.
-The milkshake is hired for two very different jobs, and therefore requires two very different types of milkshake for each job.
+The milkshake is hired for two very different jobs, and therefore requires a different type of milkshake for each job.
 What job(s) is your product being hired to do?

 Customer interviews are a way to find out more about your target customer and what job they’re trying to do.
-Discovering pain points about the current situation is sometimes a difficult task, and it takes an investigative mindset to really understand which assumptions are true and which ones are false.
+Discovering pain points about the current situation is sometimes a difficult task, and it takes an investigative mindset to really understand which assumptions are true and which are false.
 Check out “Talking to Humans” to learn more about customer interviews.
-When doing product development, it is important to find out what your customer’s problems really are and how they’re currently solving the problem.
+When doing product development, it is important to find out what your customer’s problems are and how they’re currently solving the problem.

 What is a Milestone?

 Many times, we see multiple milestones lumped into a student’s application which signals that this student is either trying to do too many things at once or has not thought out their next goals.
-This is a major pitfall for getting through the primary application process.
+This is a major pitfall in getting through the primary application process.

 When should I apply?